We use affiliate links and may receive a small commission on purchases which helps us to keep this blog running.

 From Alta to Hammerfest by bus

-At 10.30 we arrived Skaidikroa where we had a glass of milk and waited for the next bus which were about to leave at 11.45 towards Hammerfest.
+At 10.30 we arrived Skaidikroa where we had a glass of milk and waited for the next bus which was about to leave at 11.45 towards Hammerfest.

 The bus stopped just before we crossed the bridge the bus and we jumped out to take some pictures.

 On the way to Hammerfest, there were not many buildings except a few smaller settlements.

 The road just shortly before we arrived in Hammerfest.